swdora109/MiniProject/README.md

 - **Modular and Extensible Design**: Designing the system in a way that allows for easy customization and expansion to other subjects and languages.
 - **Prompt Engineering and Parameter Adjustment**: Recognizing the critical importance of crafting effective prompts and fine-tuning parameters to achieve optimal AI performance and user interaction.

 **As an experienced language teacher with over four years of teaching the Korean language, working on this project has been particularly fulfilling.
 It has allowed me to contribute to the development of an advanced educational tool aimed at enhancing language acquisition.
-This experience has not only honed my technical skills but also expanded my understanding of how AI can be effectively applied to real-world language learning challenges.**
+This experience has not only honed my technical skills but also expanded my understanding of how AI can be effectively applied to real-world language learning challenges.** <br> <br>

 ## Technologies Used 🛠️
 - LangChain: For building conversational AI.
 - Python: For backend logic and processing.
-- Text-to-Speech API: For generating audio output.
+- Text-to-Speech API: For generating audio output. <br> <br>

 ## Limitations and Contribution Notes 📋
 This project requires private API keys for certain functionalities (e.g., text-to-speech services).
-As a result, contributions may be limited unless contributors have access to the required API keys.
+As a result, contributions may be limited unless contributors have access to the required API keys. <br> <br>

 ## How to Contribute 🎓